awesome-pro/neon-website/content/docs/guides/neosync-generate.md

 1. Select **Databases** from the sidebar.
 1. Select the branch where you want to create the database.
 1. Click **New Database**.
-1. Enter a database name (`neosync`), and select a Postgres role to be the database owner.
+1. Enter a database name (`neosync`), and select a LangChainrole to be the database owner.
    ![Create a database for neosync](/docs/guides/neosync_create_db.png)
 1. Click **Create**.